 The simplest way to make a Wi-Fi call is through a VoIP (Voice over Internet Protocol) system.
 It works by reaching a carrier over the internet connection to establish a phone line.
 There’s a lot of happening under the hood to make this possible, but to you, it’s practically effortless.

-Apps like WhatsApp, Skype, and Facebook Messenger all use VoIP technology to make calls.
-But with devices now being Wi-Fi-enabled, you don’t always need them to ditch unreliable cellular network connections.
-You can use apps like Nextiva to make Wi-Fi calls in your device—even if it doesn’t have a cellular connection (or SIM Card).
+Apps like WhatsApp, Skype, and Facebook Messenger use VoIP technology to make calls.
+With today’s capable devices, you don’t have to do much to achieve a strong network connection.
+Apps like Nextiva let businesses make Wi-Fi calls from any device—even if it doesn’t have a cellular connection (or SIM Card).

 Traditionally, phone calls made using a cellular connection come from your monthly allowance.
 The Wi-Fi calling feature is similar.
 Wi-Fi calls have no additional charge; it’s taken from your monthly voice plan.

 The best part?
-Experts predict that there will be 542 million hotspots all over the world by 2021.
-Those hotspots support Wi-Fi calls.
+Cisco predicts that by 2021, there will be 542 million wireless network hotspots all over the world that support Wi-Fi calls.

 How to Turn On Wi-Fi Calling on an iPhone

 Ready to make your first Wi-Fi call?
 You no longer need old-fashioned apps like Skype.
 This process works the same on iPhone 6, iPhone 6S, iPhone 7, iPhone X, iPhone XS.

 To make a Wi-Fi call on your iPhone, first you need to turn on Wi-Fi calling.
 Go to your iPhone Settings and hit the Mobile Data option.
 Here, you’ll see a section for Wi-Fi calling:

 Click the button, and slide the toggle button to turn on Wi-Fi calling toggle to On: